DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: DeepTravel

-Figure \ref{fig_method} illustrates the overall pipeline of DeepTravel. \emph{(1) Robust SandBox Construction} invovles toolkit annotation, mock data collection and update mechanism, thereby enabling simulated real-world tool interactions. \emph{(2) Hierarchical Reward Modeling} proposes both of trajectory-level and turn-level verifier, which jointly provides reliable and efficient reward signal. \emph{(3) Reply-Augmented Reinforcement Learning} first conducts SFT for agentic travel planning format cold start, then conducts RL with experience replay to further incentivize the agentic capacity of LLMs.
+Figure \ref{fig_method} illustrates the overall pipeline of DeepTravel. \emph{(1) Robust Travel SandBox} involves toolkit annotation, mock data collection and update mechanism, thereby enabling simulated real-world tool interactions. \emph{(2) Hierarchical Reward Modeling} proposes both of trajectory-level and turn-level verifier, which jointly provides reliable and efficient reward signal. \emph{(3) Reply-Augmented Reinforcement Learning} begins with supervised fine-tuning to cold-start the agent in an agentic travel planning format, followed by replay-augmented reinforcement learning to incentivize the LLM’s agentic capabilities.